SUMMARY: you MUST ALWAYS end a CQ with a K

 In this article, we’ll also show that at least one of the authors of this book, ON4UN, ignored his own incorrect advice which he refused to correct, and when calling CQ for many years later would do so in even more bizarre ways!

-What would you say to this CQ format used by ON4UN in the years after authoring the IARU-sponsored EOPRA booklet?
+What would you say to this CQ format used by ON4UN in the years after authoring the IARU-sponsored EOPRA booklet right up until he died?

 CQ DX DX ON4UN ON4UN DX DX (silence)